mytangyh/genui/REFACTOR_IMPLEMENTATION.md

 ### Phase 1: Project Scaffolding and Dependency Setup

 Completed the initial project scaffolding for the new `genui_client` example.
 Created the Flutter project, updated dependencies, and added initial documentation.
 Encountered and resolved some issues with file paths and dependency management during the process.
 The project is now ready for the application logic to be ported in Phase 2.

+### Phase 2: Porting and Refactoring the Application Logic

+Successfully ported the application logic from `simple_chat` to the new example.
+The `main.dart` file was refactored to use `genui_client` and the `GenUiChat` widget, significantly simplifying the codebase.
+An issue with an unexported function was resolved by adding it to the public API of the `genui_client` package.
+The example is now functionally complete, pending final documentation and verification.